 British Airways 10 Best in the World Millennium projects - 2000

-The design consists of a main concrete structure, forming the enclosure for belfry, ringing room, sound chamber and public viewing areas.
-Transparency is achieved by a full height glass curtain wall on the river side and the glass spire to the North side, facing the city.
-This spire houses a lift shaft and spiral stair, serving all six levels up to the Viewing Deck, and then soars upward in a narrowing, lattice steel and glass clad structure, topped by a futuristic, finned upper spire.
+The design consists of the main concrete structure, forming the enclosure for belfry, ringing room, sound chamber and public viewing areas.
+Transparency is achieved by a full height glass curtain wall on the riverside and the glass spire to the North side, facing the city.
+This spire houses a lift shaft and spiral stair, serving all six levels up to the Viewing Deck, and then soars upward in a narrowing, lattice steel and glass-clad structure, topped by a futuristic, finned upper spire.
 The copper clad external sails evoke strong links to the Swan River, with the weathered copper sheeting referring to the state’s mining history.